kwestin/dac-purple-teaming-workshop/Integrating-DaC-with-Splunk.md

-# Welcome to Integrating Detection-as-Code with Splunk Purple Teaming Exercises for High Volume Log Sources
+# Welcome to Integrating Detection-as-Code with Splunk Purple Teaming Exercises for High Volume Log Sources!

 This guide will provide you with a step-by-step of all the commands we will use throughout this workshop.
 Please reference it as we move forward.
 If you have questions, feel free to ask your group moderator.